tgvashworth/pldn.io/README.md

 Technology | Purpose
 ---|---
-Agressive HTTP caching | The same URL (say `/jquery@1.9.1/underscore`) will, for a long period of time, always produce the same output – so we should set far future cache headers to make sure the result is saved in the browsers HTTP cache. pldn.io server | If a unique URL is hit, the pldn.io server builds a file from its cache, or by deferring up the chain.
+Agressive HTTP caching | The same URL (say `/jquery@1.9.1/underscore`) will, for a long period of time, always produce the same output – so we should set far future cache headers to make sure the result is saved in the browsers HTTP cache. pldn.io server | If a new URL is hit, the pldn.io server builds a file from its cache, or by deferring up the chain.
 When an uncached identifier is found, the main pld.io server will be hit – it will defer loading the file to the [Pulldown](https://github.com/jackfranklin/pulldown) module.
 It will then cache the file contents, build a file with all the requested libraries, in order, then serve it – gzipped, cached and piping hot. pldn.io cache | We'll cache the file contents associated with each identifier – possibly in memory, possibly in a fast key-value store, meaning `jquery` will be cached separately from `jquery@1.9.1`.
-That will allow us to build the resulting file really, really fast and have to avoid waiting for the Pulldown API.
+That will allow us to build the resulting file really, really fast and avoid having to wait for the Pulldown API.
 Pulldown | Pulldown accepts a list of identifiers (like `jquery` and `backbone`), and converts them into URLs for those libraries on a CDN by hitting the Pulldown API.
 Pulldown API | The [Pulldown API](https://github.com/phuu/pulldown-api) resolves identifiers to URLs using [pulldown-resolve](https://github.com/phuu/pulldown-resolve).
 This actually defers to CDNJS, but this dependency can be changed or improved in future.
 CDNjs | As mentioned above, Pulldown gets its libraries from CDNjs, although this could be added to or improved in future.